kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 ![](/assets/images/swoole-cli-offcputime.svg)

 Hmm, we are waiting for `__munmap` and `enframe` and lots of page faults.
 Maybe memory issue?
+Maybe it's related to the memory allocator?

 ## Mimalloc to help

 We all known musl's malloc is slow, and swoole-cli has [support mimalloc](https://github.com/swoole/swoole-cli/pull/6).

-Let's see if my swoole-cli using mimalloc:
+Let's see if my swoole-cli is using mimalloc:

 ```
 $ MIMALLOC_VERBOSE=1 swoole-cl
 (no output)
 ```

-Ah, mimalloc is not linked.
+Nope, mimalloc is not linked.

 From the build script, I found it didn't add `-lmimalloc` :(